 Why he matters

-Jesse Appell matters because he treated another language's humor as something worth apprenticing himself to rather than merely sampling.
-He built a career out of the risk that full translation may be impossible and the belief that the effort is still worth making.
+Jesse Appell matters because he treated another language's humor as something serious enough for apprenticeship rather than sampling.
+He built a career out of the risk that full translation may be impossible and the belief that the effort still matters.

 That makes him more than a curiosity.
-It makes him a cultural bridge figure with real craft behind the bridge.
+It makes him a cultural bridge figure with visible craft behind the bridge.